Forty-Bot/mpmetrics/README.md

 * Using a value of `None` for `registry` is not supported.
 * `multiprocessing_mode` is not supported.
 Gauges have a single series with one value.

+These are unlikely to ever be addressed (except Info support) due to the fundamental architectural changes necessary to support multiprocessing.

 ## Limitations

 The following limitations apply to this library